bolinches/KOET/README.md

 Do you want to continue? (y/n): y
 ```

+A succesful run within the KPI range of test requirements and results, would look similar to the below output:
 ```
-OK: CentOS Linux 7.5.1804 is a supported OS for this tool
+OK: Red Hat Enterprise Linux Server 7.6 is a supported OS for this tool

 OK: SSH with node 10.10.16.17 works
 OK: SSH with node 10.10.16.16 works